artsvuni/FFKit/README.md

 ### Upload to Framer Cloud

-To be able to share you projects to Framer Cloud you might need to udpate Project ID.
+To be able to share you projects to Framer Cloud you might need to update Project ID.
 You can find current Project Id in `frame/config.json`

 Modify one of the last numbers, or copy new project id from a new Framer project file.